-- 1.5 The Interim Approach Information Note is a material consideration for proposals for new housing in Sefton.
+- 1.5 The Information Note applies to the whole of Sefton. - 1.6 The Interim Approach Information Note is a material consideration for proposals for new housing in Sefton.
 It replaces the previous Information Note (adopted March 2018) which has now been superseded.
-In effect, the 'opt in' Interim Approach in the current Information Note also supersedes the second bullet point of paragraph 3.29 of Sefton's 2017 Nature Conservation Supplementary Planning Document, although this paragraph is still relevant for applicants for housing development who do not chose to 'opt in' and may be relevant to applicants for tourism or other types of development. - 1.6 This is an Interim Approach for Sefton and shall be used pending collection of further evidence and future agreement of a Liverpool City Region Recreation Mitigation Strategy approach. - 1.7 While the Interim Approach has been prepared by Sefton Council, it reflects joint working with Natural England, Merseyside Environmental Advisory Service, the other Liverpool City Region local authorities, the Mayoral Combined Authority, West Lancashire Council and the National Trust and has been endorsed by Natural England.
+In effect, the 'opt in' Interim Approach in the current Information Note also supersedes the second bullet point of paragraph 3.29 of Sefton's 2017 Nature Conservation Supplementary Planning Document, although this paragraph is still relevant for applicants for housing development who do not chose to 'opt in' and may be relevant to applicants for tourism or other types of development. - 1.7 This is an Interim Approach for Sefton and shall be used pending collection of further evidence and future agreement of a Liverpool City Region Recreation Mitigation Strategy approach. - 1.8 While the Interim Approach has been prepared by Sefton Council, it reflects joint working with Natural England, Merseyside Environmental Advisory Service, the other Liverpool City Region local authorities, the Mayoral Combined Authority, West Lancashire Council and the National Trust and has been endorsed by Natural England.
 The Interim Approach draws on collaborative work (including published supporting evidence) carried out so far and which has been examined independently by the Planning Inspectorate, for example for the Halton and Liverpool Local Plans.